 Slightly more than 50% of the current global population reside in urban environments.
 Growth in urban centres will continue.
 It is projected that this percentage will rise to as much as 70% in the coming decades, resulting in an increasing number of people susceptible to weather-related hazards in urban environments.
 These complex, heterogeneous environments are particularly susceptible to cascading impacts from individual extreme events such as localized heavy precipitation, heat waves exacerbated by urban heat-island effects, disintegrated air quality, and so on.
 These potential impacts are evolving further due to the changing climate.

 Understanding of the vulnerabilities to subsets of the population is crucial to providing valuable warnings, planning, and ensuring equitable access to usable information.
 The need for information, warnings, service across various sectors including emergency management, disaster relief, transportation, energy, and various industries such as tourism, also vary.
-This prospectus outlines a project strategy and sets priorities for advancing research for urban scales and environments.
+This summary [Secretariat] outlines a project strategy and sets priorities for advancing research for urban scales and environments.
 The agenda that is required will be inherently interdisciplinary, leveraging a value cycle approach to connect science to valuable services.

 Scientific questions to be addressed